Lohithapaidipati/L-sec-SE-Lab/README.md

 # L-sec-SE-Lab
-This is a demo repository created for understanding Github modifications done here.
+This is a modified branch repository.